MicrosoftDocs/power-platform/power-platform/admin/geographical-availability-copilot.md

     After you consent, the status on the **Allow data movement across regions for AI features** card shows **Allowed** and copilots and generative AI features are enabled in the environment.

-## Disable copilots and generative AI in non-US regions
+## Disable copilots and generative AI in non-US and non-Switzerland regions

-You can disable the copilots and generative AI features in non-US environments by following these steps.
+You can disable the copilots and generative AI features in non-US and non-Switzerland environments by following these steps.

 > [!IMPORTANT]
 > Any data movement that happened while this feature was enabled cannot be reversed by removing your consent.